N0W3N/Dork_Scanner/README.md

 To remove this chunk from the URL, regular expression (Regex) comes to work and not only looks for patterns like this but also removes and reformat the URL.
 `url\?q=(.+?)\&`  matches the characters `url` literally (case sensitive) and `\?` but with an escape sequence, `q=` literally, puts everything after that `(.+?)` in a group until it hits the breaking point `\&`.

-Since regex puts everthing after `?q=` until `\&` in group, this group can be called and used as a variable.
+Since regex puts everything after `?q=` until `\&` in group, this group can be called and used as a variable.

 Output of group: http://www.army.cz/scripts/detail.php%3Fid%3D5762`